CapricanDRJ/witchers_shakespeare/index.md

 Let stalwart hearts within this council dwell,

-And show the world, Watcher's purpose, tell!
+And show the world, Witcher's purpose, tell!

 With steadfast will, and purpose set alight,